-In recent years we’ve seen a number of artist rise up from the cracks of the underground and captivate the masses with their homespun sounds.
+In recent years we’ve seen a number of artists rise up from the cracks of the underground and captivate the masses with their homespun sounds.
 The world is embracing sonics ringing from Spanish Town, Jamaica to Lagos, Nigeria, which takes us to the reason why I’m sat here in a Danish cafe waiting on the leader of that cultural revolution.
 He goes by the name of Bowofoluwa Odunsi, but he’s most notably known as Odunsi The Engine.

-2016 saw the birth of his afro-fusion sonic, 2018 found him re-model his unique sound into a debut album ‘rare.’, and today we meet up to discuss the upward and downhill thrills of his journey.
+2016 saw the birth of his afro-fusion sonic; 2018 found him re-model his unique sound into a debut album rare., and today we meet up to discuss the upward and downhill thrills of his journey.
 I arrive early to the location so cannot resist scanning the menu and whilst I marvel at the exotic selection of teas, Odunsi walks into the cafe.
-Wearing a cotton black trouser and a knitted maroon jumper under a leather jacket, he appears to be wary at first, but as we break the ice he warms up to a degree and just as our drinks arrive, we begin to talk.
+Wearing a cotton black trouser and knitted maroon jumper under a leather jacket, he appears to be wary at first, but as we break the ice he warms up to a degree and just as our drinks arrive, we begin to talk.

-There are thinkers and then doers; Odunsi falls into the latter with his first taste of success arriving early in his career.
-His earliest collaboration ‘Situationship’ featuring Aylø was one of the tracks he achieved this with by slotting a top 5 position on Spotify’s viral tracks chart in 2016.
+There are thinkers and then doers; Odunsi falls into the latter with his first taste of success arriving early on in his career.
+His earliest collaboration ‘Situationship’ featuring AYLØ was one of the tracks he achieved this with by slotting a top 5 position on Spotify’s viral tracks chart in 2016.
 As curiosity fills me I clutch my pen with the rough grip of a getaway driver switching between gears and start with the opening chapter of his story.
 Riddled with doubtful opinions he released ‘Time Of Our Lives’, his first project, on a whim; “people weren’t doing EPs and when you drop a body of work it means that’s what you’re using to say that you’ve arrived after you’ve had two or three hits.
-That was the culture at the time, and a lot people discouraged me.
+That was the culture at the time, and a lot of people discouraged me.
 They said you’re wasting so many songs by putting them on a project.
 People don’t really know you yet.”
-In spite of the doubt for him “it was the first set of songs I’ve recorded.
+In spite of the doubt, for him, “it was the first set of songs I’ve recorded.
 Let me just put it out.”

-The trademark fusion of R&B, pop and disco that fill the core of his music did not always tantalise his peers’ tastebuds.
+The trademark fusion of R&B, pop, and disco that fills the core of his music did not always tantalise his peers’ taste buds.
 “Anytime I made a beat I had to be in contact or explain to the artist what vision I had for it.
 Most people weren’t buying into it yet because I was very fusion proposed and that was my agenda — fusing sounds together.”

 A lot of days and nights found him skipping class and staying up till late hours like any other hungry producer.
-But unlike them, Odunsi dedication to the craft found him eating and breathing everything music.
-“If I wasn’t working, I was watching something about music or watching documentaries or tutorials”, he says.
-“I just surrounded my whole mind around it”, he tells me, right up until he reached a point where he was confident enough to share his work in spite of the disconnect between his peers and his music.
-I commend him on what seems like an overnight success, but any logical person would understand that a long period of hard work precedes a breakthrough.
-“I was basically just tired of making beats and having only one person who understood my production style which was Santi”, he continues “he gave me my first proper feature.”
+But unlike them, Odunsi’s dedication to the craft found him eating and breathing everything music.
+“If I wasn’t working, I was watching something about music or watching documentaries or tutorials,”he says.
+“I just surround my whole mind around it,” he tells me, right up until he reached a point where he was confident enough to share his work in spite of the disconnect between his peers and his music.
+I commend him on what seems like an overnight success, but any logical human would understand that a long period of hard work precedes a breakthrough.
+“I was basically just tired of making beats and having only one person who understood my production style which was Santi,” he continues, “he gave me my first proper feature.”

 There were articles that described me as self-indulgent almost like who are you to even create such music.